AhmedRagabMogoda/Temperature-Meter/README.md

 ### Practical Applications

 This project demonstrates how to measure environmental parameters such as temperature using an analog sensor and a microcontroller.
-The ability to display this information on an LCD makes it practical for creating standalone devices like digital thermometers, HVAC controllers, or any embedded system requiring temperature monitoring
+The ability to display this information on an LCD makes it practical for creating standalone devices like digital thermometers, HVAC controllers, or any embedded system requiring temperature monitoring.